-The RMOW recently adopted the new Solid Waste Bylaw requiring all multi-family residences and industrial, commercial or institutional buildings to separate organics, recyclables and waste to landfill.
+The RMOW Solid Waste Bylaw requires all multi-family residences and industrial, commercial or institutional buildings to separate organics, recyclables and waste to landfill.

 A solid waste management plan (SWMP) is required:

 - As part of Business Licence application for any business that provides food services, or generates waste as a special event